HxyScotthuang/CMPNN/README.md

 We provide the hyperparameters for each experiment in configuration files.
 All the configuration files can be found in `config/*/*.yaml`.

-### Inductive Relation Prediction ###

 `config/inductive/CMPNN-test/*.yaml`
 stores all the config files needed for reproducing **Inductive Relation Prediction Experiments**, with different model instances labelled in the files.
-The naming and the corresponding model variation are shown.
+The naming and the corresponding model variation are shown below

 |                    | Model Choice                                                                    | Prefix in .yaml |
 |--------------------|---------------------------------------------------------------------------------|-----------------|